Enhancing Long-term RAG Chatbots with Psychological Models of Memory Importance and Forgetting: Quantifying Memory Importance

+With the simplified importance (Equation \eqref{eq: Importance_Simplified}) and the annotated data, we can now estimate the weights.
+We used the Levenberg–Marquardt algorithm and utilized L2-regularized squared loss as the loss function, with p0 (initial guesses) to be [1, 1, 1], although we did not find the initial guesses to affect the outcome of the learned parameters.

 The results of the fitted parameters are given in Table~\ref{tab: relative importance of the five memory-related metrics}.
-Notably, Arousal (A) exhibits the highest weight out of all metrics, suggesting that arousal plays a significant role in determining the memorability and importance of an utterance.
+Notably, Arousal (A) exhibits the highest weight among metrics, suggesting that arousal plays a crucial role in determining the memorability and importance of an utterance.

-The negative value for Perplexity (P) suggests that perplexity is not effective in measuring rarity or unpredictability.
-This could be because what is surprising to an individual, such as a car accident, might be considered an 'everyday event' by a language model.